 We understand that colleagues may not want to report compliance or other concerns if they feel they may be subjected to retaliation or harassment.
 No supervisor, manager or other colleague is permitted to engage in retaliation or any form of harassment against a colleague who reports a concern.
 Any manager, supervisor or other colleague who engages in retaliation or harassment is subject to discipline, up to and including termination.
 Open and candid reporting of errors and other issues is encouraged so that such issues may be addressed and corrected at the earliest possible time.

 A “conflict of interest” occurs when a colleague’s private interests interfere (or appear to interfere) with the interests of the Company as a whole or one of its locations.
 A potential conflict may arise from business relationships, financial investments, part time jobs or other activities that could influence or appear to influence your judgment or duties on behalf of the Company.
-Avoid making any business decision that involves yourself, friends or family without first making appropriate disclosure and seeking appropriate approval though your Executive Director or corporate department head.
+Avoid making any business decision that involves yourself, friends or family without first making appropriate disclosure and seeking appropriate approval though your area market executive or corporate department head.

 Patients and their families are our first priority.
 We treat all patients, their family members and their caregivers with compassion, dignity and respect.
 We recognize that our patients have a right to be involved in decisions affecting their Plan of Care.
 We include family members* and caregivers, as appropriate, and seek to understand their needs and the patient’s needs as it affects the care provided.
 We strive to treat our patients and their families in the same manner that we would desire to be treated.

 *Family members in this context include family and friends as determined by the patient.